isomerpages/imh-smhc/_speakers/Track Speakers/Mr Matt Oon.md

   </div>
 	</div>

-**Topic Title:** Collaborations as key drivers of Growth within the social sector

 Mr Matt Oon’ssocial enterprise, Acceset, has developed a suite of indigenous communication software tools to address unmet social needs.
 He believes that technology has the power to transform the role that individuals can play in contributing to a more robust care ecosystem, which include going beyond a passive role as a “patient” or “referral” to an active provider and co-creator of care.

 He has partnered with various institutes of higher learning on pilot projects as well as research work, both locally and internationally.
 He also worked closely with various social service agencies to co-develop and co-deliver upstream programs for youth mental wellness.